Download CIPA Flyer

-- To develop in-depth understanding and application abilities of the requirements of the AAOFI Financial Accounting Standards (FAS) in respect of presentation of financial statements and financial reporting of Islamic Financial Institutions (IFIs);
+- development of in-depth understanding and application abilities of the requirements of the AAOFI Financial Accounting Standards (FAS) in respect of presentation of financial statements and financial reporting of Islamic Financial Institutions (IFIs) and Islamic finance transactions;

-- To ensure that candidates understand the process and techniques of carrying out the audit in accordance with the principles of accountancy as well as with the International Standards on Auditing;
+- ensuring that candidates understand the process and techniques of carrying out the audit in accordance with the principles of accountancy as well as with the international standards of auditing;

-- To equip candidates with the understanding of the fundamentals of business and business management and the role of an accountant in relation to governance, tax, compliance and risk management in an organization;
+- equipping candidates with the understanding of the fundamentals of business and business management and the role of an accountant in relation to governance, tax, compliance, and risk management in an organization;

-- To provide the understanding of the basic foundations for Shari’ah compliance underpinning in Islamic banking and finance, and to develop strong application abilities of the requirements of the AAOFI Shari’ah standards; and
+- providing the understanding of the basic foundations for Shari’ah compliance underpinning in Islamic banking and finance, and to develop strong application abilities of the requirements of the AAOFI Shari’ah standards; and

-- To equip candidates with comprehensive understanding of the requirements of Governance in an organization from Shari’ah perspective.
+- equipping candidates with comprehensive understanding of the requirements of governance in an organization from the Shari’ah perspective.

 Who is CIPA for?

-CIPA is for professionals, executives, as well as for students who are currently involved, are studying for, or have interest, in accounting, auditing, and finance, especially for the Islamic banking and finance industry, such as:
+CIPA is for professionals, executives, as well as for students who are currently involved, are studying for, or have interest, in accounting, auditing, and finance, especially for the Islamic banking and finance industry.
+These include:

-- Undergraduate or graduate students aspiring for an accounting career in Islamic banks
+- undergraduate or graduate students aspiring for a rewarding career in Islamic finance accountancy.

-After successfully passing all CIPA module exams and fulfilling practical experience requirement (PER), you will become a CIPA Fellow.
-You stand to gain the following benefits by joining the 1000+ strong group of CIPA Fellows worldwide:
+After successfully passing all CIPA module exams and fulfilling the practical experience requirement (PER), the candidate will become a CIPA fellow.